Physically Constrained Covariance Inflation from Location Uncertainty: Comparison with other perturbation schemes

 Terms in Eqs.\eqref{eq: LU1} and \eqref{eq: LU2} translate to our notation in the following way:

 Hence

 Direct calculation yields that Eq.\eqref{eq: dsLU} coincides with Eq.\eqref{eq: dsf: theta = f} when

 The LU equation can thus be derived by choosing $\theta = f$ and $T_t$ by Eq.\eqref{eq: Tt in LU}.
 At the first glance, it seems not straightforward to make such a choice.
-Nevertheless, it can be recognized that the term $(\bm{w}_S^c \Delta t +e_i\Delta\eta_i)$ is the It\=o noise plus its It\=o-to-Stratonovich correction.
+Nevertheless, it can be recognized that the term $(-\bm{w}_S^c \Delta t - \bm{\sigma}\Delta {\bm{B}} ) = ( \tfrac{1}{2} e^q_i \partial_{x_q} e_{i} \Delta t + e_i\Delta\eta_i)$ is the It\=o noise plus its It\=o-to-Stratonovich correction.
 Hence, it corresponds to the Stratonovich noise $e_i \circ \mathrm{d}\eta_i$ of the flow associated to $T_t$.
-The additional drift $\bm{w}_S^c \Delta t$ is different in nature.
+The additional drift $-\bm{w}_S^c \Delta t$ is different in nature.
 It is related to the advection correction $\bm{w}_S^c \cdot \nabla f$ in the LU setting.
-Under the LU derivation, the advecting velocity correction in the deterministic dynamics \eqref{eq: deterministic in LU} is given by the It\=o drift , $\bm{w}$.
-It differs from the Stratonovich drift $\bm{w}_S$, used in SALT or in previous approaches \cite{Mikulevicius2004StochasticNE}.
-Interested readers are referred to \cite[][Appendix A4]{resseguier2020data} for a discussion on this assumption.
+Indeed, in the LU framework, the It\=o drift, $\bm{w}$, is seen as the resolved large-scale velocity.
+That is why, in this framework, the deterministic dynamics \eqref{eq: deterministic in LU} involves the It\=o drift, $\bm{w}$.
+This is also the reason why, under the LU derivation, the advected velocity is assumed to be given by the It\=o drift, $\bm{w}$.
+It differs from the Stratonovich drift $\bm{w}_S=\bm{w}+\bm{w}_S^c$, used as advected velocity in SALT approach or in \cite{Mikulevicius2004StochasticNE} (where the Stratonovich drift is denoted $u$).
+Interested readers are referred to \cite[][Appendix A]{resseguier2020data} for a discussion on these assumptions.
+Note however that in all these approaches, the advecting velocity is always the Stratonovich drift.
+This can be seen e.g., in the Stratonovich form of LU equations \eqref{eq: LU1b stratono}.

 To also understand \eqref{eq: Tt in LU}, the inverse flow can be considered.
 According to appendix \ref{appendix: Tt^-1},

 Considering $T_t$ to represent how much the model forecast differs from the true forecast at every time step, $T_t^{-1}$ can be understood to represent how much the true forecast differs from the model forecast at each time step.
 Therefore, the LU equation can be derived using the proposed perturbation scheme, choosing $\theta = f$ and assuming that the true forecast differs from the model forecast by a displacement prescribed by Eq.\eqref{eq: Tt^-1 in LU}.